 SUSTAINABLE GLASS FACADES AND ENERGY-SAVING WINDOWS

-SageGlass is a sustainable glass product that allows architects and builders to elegantly solve solar-control challenges without sacrificing aesthetics, design or energy-efficiency.
+SageGlass electrochromic glass is a sustainable solution that allows building owners and architects to solve solar-control challenges without sacrificing aesthetics.

-A building even partially glazed with SageGlass can be designed to take advantage of natural daylight without compromising the connection to the outdoors, making SageGlass a great fit for projects aiming to achieve sustainability certifications.
-By blocking sunlight on hot days and harnessing the sun’s energy on cold days, SageGlass dramatically reduces energy demand and the need for HVAC, while increasing occupant comfort and wellbeing.
+A building can be designed to take advantage of natural daylight without compromising the connection to the outdoors, making dynamic a great fit for projects aiming to achieve sustainability certifications.
+By blocking sunlight on hot days and harnessing the sun’s energy on cold days, SageGlass solutions dramatically reduce energy demand and the need for HVAC, while increasing occupant comfort and well-being.

 PROVEN ENERGY BENEFITS

-In addition to reducing the up-front material costs of shading systems, SageGlass can also help reduce building operating costs.
-It reduces overall energy loads by an average of 20 percent and peak energy demand by up to 26 percent over a building’s life cycle1.
+In addition to reducing the up-front material costs of shading systems, dynamic glass can also help reduce building operating costs.
+It reduces overall energy loads by an average of 20 percent and peak energy demand by up to 26 percent over a building’s lifecycle1.

 In an age when environmental responsibility is expected, SageGlass can help you earn a wide range of credits towards green building certifications, such as LEED, BREEAM, WELL, LBC, Estidama, HQE and more.

 SageGlass has a third-party verified Environmental Product Declaration (EPD), as well as a declare label, to provide architects, owners and specifiers with transparency documentation on the life-cycle environmental impact of the product.
 Material transparency is vital for reaching new sustainability requirements, and this EPD will make it even easier.